Upper-Class Writing Requirement

-Upper-class students must file an Intent to Fulfill the Upper-Class Writing Requirement form (Class of 2023 OR Class of 2024) no later than the last day of the add/drop period of the semester in which the students intends to satisfy the Requirement, and in any event no later than the last day of the add/drop period in the student’s fifth semester—even if the student intends to satisfy the Requirement in the following semester.
+Upper-class students must file an Intent to Fulfill the Upper-Class Writing Requirement form (Class of 2024 and after) no later than the last day of the add/drop period of the semester in which the students intends to satisfy the Requirement, and in any event no later than the last day of the add/drop period in the student’s fifth semester—even if the student intends to satisfy the Requirement in the following semester.
 Otherwise, the student’s attempted registration will not be effective.

 First Draft Deadline – All students in their final semester who have not been certified as having completed the Requirement must provide a first draft of the Upper-class Writing Requirement to their faculty advisor no later than the last class day of the fourth week of the student’s final semester.

 For any seminar, course, or writing project, the instructor’s signature is required.
 For an Esdaile, Stone, or Albers Moot Court problem and bench memo, the Director of the First-Year Writing Program must sign the form.
 For journal Note-based non-credit Independent Study projects, the supervising faculty member’s signature is required.
 Students working with part-time adjunct faculty must file a 1–2 page prospectus outlining the subject matter of the paper, the question that the paper will try to answer, and the plan of research to the adjunct professor.
 If the proposal meets the adjunct’s approval, they will forward it to the Associate Dean with their endorsement.
 Please note that BU Law cannot guarantee in advance that students will be admitted into a particular course or seminar.
 Students considering sixth-semester completion of the Requirement should keep this fact in mind.

 Information below is for the class of 2023 ONLY!
 New language for the class of 2024 and later will be updates online shortly.